 Walker, named for the lumber baron whose art collection became the foundation of the famous Minneapolis art center, is a longtime sportsmen's haunt that in recent years has been infiltrated by import shops, galleries, cappuccino stands and fine restaurants.

-If it gets wild in winter for Eelpout Fest, it gets crazy in summer during Crazy Days, when sidewalk sales draw shoppers like sheep to salt.
+It gets crazy in summer during Crazy Days, when sidewalk sales draw shoppers like sheep to salt.